front-end-intermediate/session-11-reactintro/readme.md

 The key difference between props and state is that state is internal and controlled by the component itself, while props are external and controlled by whatever renders the component. - [ref](http://buildwithreact.com/tutorial/state)

-We initialized state in App.js:
+We initialize state in App.js:

 ```
 class App extends Component {